-TFC is a program for youth in states care that provides a therapeutic foster home with foster parents who have specialized training.
-TFC also provides intensive services including case management, therapy, medication management assessments (as needed), foster parent support group and 24 hour on-call support.
+TFC is a program for youth in private placement or state's care that provides a therapeutic foster home with foster parents who have specialized training.
+TFC also provides intensive services including case management, therapy, treatment planning, medication management assessments (as needed), foster parent support group, and 24 hour on-call support.
 Typically, a youth is placed in TFC due to social, emotional and/or behavioral needs; these needs are sometimes due to the neglect and physical/emotional/sexual abuse they have experienced.
+Foster care is defined to include the following: